clo4/nix-dotfiles/README.md

 This repo entirely supersedes [clo4/dotfiles](https://github.com/clo4/dotfiles).

+## License

+This repository is public domain.
+You can copy/paste any code from it that you want.
+I don't believe that something as small and inconsequential as my computer's configuration should have any protections applied to it - this is stuff we should be sharing freely to improve everyone's setups!
+If you find anything in this repo that you like, feel free to take it and use it anywhere.

+Any code in this repository that is under another license (at time of writing, there is none) will have the appropriate license above it and the section of code that the license applies to will be clearly delineated.

 ## Structure

 The goal of the directory structure is to be as simple and consistent as